 Each faculty member applying for a sabbatical or DIP leave shall receive a written copy of the recommendation of the department Professional Leave Committee, and the recommendation of the department chair (if any).
 Written recommendations shall include the reasons for the recommendation.

-If a faculty member’s application is not recommended by the department Professional Leave Committee and/or department chair, or the applicant believes his/her proposal was not ranked high enough, he/she may request a thirty (30) minute interview with the school/college Professional Leave Committee to present his/her appeal.
+If a faculty member’s application is not recommended by the department Professional Leave Committee and/or department chair, or the applicant believes their proposal was not ranked high enough, they may request a thirty (30) their appeal.
 This request shall be granted.

 School/College Level Review